amazonpay-labs/amazonpay-sample-app-v2/nodejs/README.md

 git clone https://github.com/amazonpay-labs/amazonpay-sample-app-v2.git
 ```

-Under the cloned directory, under the "nodejs" directory is the project for this web application.
+Navigate into the "nodejs" subfolder of the cloned directory.
+This is the project folder of this web application.

-## Create and configure the application in Seller Central
+## Create and configure the application

 Under the nodejs/keys/template directory, add
   - keyinfo.js
   - privateKey.pem